dead-claudia/typescript-enum-proposal/README.md

 }
 ```

-Const enums can also now include more than just numbers in this proposal.
+Const enums can also now contain more than just numbers in this proposal.

 ```ts
 namespace NodeJS {